Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

-\textbf{Steering with biased amplitude of constant tonic inputs: } To show that a pair of tonic inputs with different amplitudes can result in a biased oscillating output trajectory, we need to find out the relation between the bias of the output $z_i$ and the tonic inputs when the tonic inputs are exclusive to each other.
-When studying this relation, we focus on the case where the oscillation converges to a stable limit cycle, which means that the system is harmonic.
-According to \cite{matsuoka2011analysis}, given a harmonic primitive Matsuoka oscillator in Eq.~\eqref{eq:matsuoka}, $K_n$ is the amplitude ratio between state $x_i^q$ and output $z_i^q$ for $q \in \{e, f\}$, which has the following form
+\textbf{Steering with biased amplitude of constant tonic inputs: } To show that a pair of constant tonic inputs with different bias values can result in a biased oscillating output trajectory, we need to find out the relation between the bias of the output $z$ and the bias of tonic inputs, when the tonic inputs are constant and complementary in $[0,1]$.
+In this situation, a primitive Matsuoka oscillator needs to be a zero damping harmonic system to maintain limit cycle oscillation.
+When the system has zero damping, the ratio between the amplitudes of state $x^q$ and output $z^q$ for $q \in \{e, f\}$, referred to as $K_n$, is obtained from a second-order linear ordinary differential equation (\eqref{eq:odematsuoka} in Appendix~\ref{sec:kn}) derived from \eqref{eq:matsuoka}:

-where $\tau_r$ and $\tau_a$ are the discharge rate and the adaptation rate in Eq.~\eqref{eq:matsuoka}, and parameter $a$ is the mutual inhibition weight between flexor and extensor of a primitive Matsuoka oscillator.
-The derivation of $K_n$ can be found in Appendix~\ref{sec:DF}.
+where $\tau_r$ and $\tau_a$ are the discharge rate and the adaptation rate in \eqref{eq:matsuoka}, and parameter $a$ is the mutual inhibition weight between flexor and extensor of a primitive Matsuoka oscillator.
+The derivation of \eqref{def:Kn} can be found in Appendix~\ref{sec:kn}.

-When both $u^e$ and $u^f$ are constants and are exclusive to each other in $[0, 1]$, the forced response of the Matsuoka oscillator can be considered as zero and the system's output only consists of free-response oscillation.
-Under this condition, we have the following relation between the output oscillation bias $\text{bias}(\psi)$ and the tonic input bias $\text{bias}(u)$ ($u = u^e - u^f$).
+When the Matsuoka oscillator's output only consists of free-response oscillation, we can establish the following relation between the output $\text{bias}(z)$ and the tonic input $\text{bias}(u)$.